9 Great Reference Mixes for Modern Pop

 Mastering engineer: Chris Gehringer

-Even in 2019, we still have a fair amount of four-on-the-floor pop.
+Even in 2022, four on the floor pop rears its noggin amid the 808 kicks.
 To my ears, there’s no better specimen of how this stuff should sound than Serban Ghanea’s classic mixes from the last decade.
-A great exemplar of this style is “TiK ToK.”
+A great example of this style is “TiK ToK.”

 Listen to the way the kick cracks in the chorus: it’s almost out in front of the song—but not quite.
 Even in the verses, the kick knocks us forward as the synth lines harmonize on the left and right of the mix.